Touch Typing Programmes & Dyslexia

 This will give them an excellent start when they return to school.

-KAZ is for children from six years of age, he is a ‘big bird’, and the kids love him.
+KAZ is for children aged six and up; he is a ‘big bird’ and the kids love him.

-My husband and one of our sons can type at 40wpm, using two fingers, so, I don’t necessarily believe in touch-typing per se, but I firmly believe that everyone should know their way around a keyboard well.
+My husband and one of our sons can type at 40 wpm with two fingers, so I don’t necessarily believe in touch-typing per se, but I firmly believe that everyone should know their way around a keyboard well.

-If they know the keyboard, when they want to write something, they can just get on and type – it definitely makes writing more accessible.
+If they know the keyboard, they can get on and type whenever they want to write, which makes writing more accessible.

-There are different programmes available; one for children with dyslexia, junior children, and even a version for children with ADHD.
-Furthermore, it is not just confined to children, so you may want to have a go yourself!
+There are different programmes available: one for children with dyslexia, one for junior children, and even one for children with ADHD.
+Furthermore, it is not confined to children, so you may want to have a go yourself!

 For further information, go to KAZ.